A course about designing playful services and experiences

 Assignment: design a Dark Gamification/Play experience

-However, dark play is not necessarily dark in the sense that it is inherently abusive or violent.
-Instead, it relies primarily on the thrill of keeping the other participants “in the dark”, instilling the person dark-playing with a sense of being superior and more knowledgeable than the rest.
+Dark play relies primarily on the thrill of keeping the other participants “in the dark”, instilling the person dark-playing with a sense of being superior and more knowledgeable than the rest.
 According to Bernie DeKoven (and classical play theory in general), play is by definition a voluntary act, and if a person is not willingly participating in the play activity, they cannot be said to be playing at all (DeKoven, 32).
 However, in the case of dark play, it is exactly the ambiguous role of these oblivious players which defines the experience.

 OFFICE TROLL is the “dark playful” app my team and I have designed.
 By mediating the activity with rules and tasks, we encourage the player to interrupt his or her colleagues during a conversation at their workplace (office).